mymx98/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-A set of Jupyter workbooks personally developed for University of Melbourne subject ECOM30002.
+A set of Jupyter workbooks personally developed for time series analysis.

 This covers the following topics:
 1. Looking at data